of the Immaculate Heart of Mary

 Imagination:

-Picture Jesus teaching in the Temple.
+Picture Jesus feeding the crowds.

 Context: